-If the site is unable to make a reasonable accommodation due to a resulting financial burden, the applicant may, at his/her own expense, make the accommodation after structural approval by Management.
-Management may require that the tenant remove the accommodation (or have it removed) upon vacating the unit.
+If Management approves reasonable accommodations to be made by tenant to their unit, at his/her own expense, Management may require the tenant to remove the accommodation (or have it removed) upon vacating the unit.

-Live-in Aides are considered to be a reasonable accommodation.
-Property Management must obtain verification that the Live-in Aide is needed to provide necessary supportive services essential to the care and well-being of the individual, and that there is a disability-related need for the Live-in Aide.
+Live-In Aides are considered to be a reasonable accommodation.
+Property Management must obtain verification that the Live-In Aide is needed to provide necessary supportive services essential to the care and well-being of the individual, and that there is a disability-related need for the Live-In Aide.
 This verification will be obtained from the individual's physician, medical practitioner or health care provider.

-The Live-in Aide cannot stay in the unit as a remaining family member, once the tenant who needs the services leaves the unit or dies.
-Live-in Aides who violate any of the property's House Rules will be subject to eviction.
-Live-in Aides must meet the same screening criteria as any other applicant, with the exception of credit checks.
+The Live-In Aide cannot stay in the unit as a remaining family member, once the tenant who needs the services leaves the unit or dies.
+Live-In Aides who violate any of the property's House Rules will be subject to eviction.
+Live-In Aides must meet the same screening criteria as any other applicant, with the exception of credit checks.